roronyc19/frontend-bootcamp/step2-02/demo/README.md

 ## What makes it good

-- Fabric has been developed BOTH by developers and design engineers working together as a team
+- Fluent has been developed BOTH by developers and design engineers working together as a team
 - Most notable Microsoft web products use it
 - It is documented both with examples and TypeScript API documentation
 - Components are highly customizable and themeable